Parent concern

 The first check is diagnostic, not dramatic

-• Whether the student recognises the topic or can actually solve from scratch.
+• Whether the student is recognising the topic from pattern-matching, or can actually solve from a standing start.

-• Whether exam pressure is exposing a foundation gap underneath.
+• Whether exam pressure is revealing a foundation gap that short classroom tasks were hiding.

 Matching class routes